Police Academy 4: Citizens on Patrol: Plot

-Jones learns that volunteers House, Kyle, and Arnie feel ready to go out and arrest criminals, so he, Mahoney, Hightower, and Tackleberry prank the boys, locking them in a prisoner transport van with Hightower, who is posing as a Voodoo practitioner who reanimates his "dead" brother (Tackleberry), as a Jason Voorhees-esque maniac with a chainsaw to make them take training more seriously.
-Later, after Captain Harris yells at Zed again, calling him a disgrace, Laura comforts him, saying she thinks he is perfect.
+Jones learns that volunteers House, Kyle and Arnie feel ready to go out and arrest criminals, so he, Mahoney, Hightower, and Tackleberry prank the boys, locking them in a prisoner transport van with Hightower, who is posing as a Voodoo practitioner who reanimates Tackleberry's "dead" brother, as a Jason Voorhees-esque maniac with a chainsaw to make them take training more seriously.
+Later, after Harris yells at Zed again, calling him a disgrace, Laura comforts him, saying she thinks he is perfect.

 After COP volunteers accidentally foil an undercover police sting, the program is suspended, much to Harris' delight.
 Mahoney believes he did it on purpose to shut down the COP program, paying him back by putting superglue on the mouthpiece of Harris' bullhorn, semi-permanently sticking the mouth guard to its rims.
-Sometime later, Harris gives some prominent citizens a tour of his precinct when Proctor is tricked into releasing every inmate at the precinct 19 jail, including a team of ninjas, and special guest Randall "Tex" Cobb.
+Sometime later, Harris gives some prominent citizens a tour of his precinct when Proctor is tricked into releasing every inmate at the precinct 19 jail, including a team of ninjas and Randall "Tex" Cobb.
 After the criminals imprison Harris and his guests, they escape into the street, only to run into Mrs. Feldman, who immediately informs the Lassard academy.

 When Lassard's officers hear of the jailbreak, COP volunteers are dispatched with the regular officers to catch the escaped felons.
-After stopping a robbery, a ship hijacking and a high-speed air balloon chase, the dirtbags are all recaptured.
-Meanwhile, House, Kyle, Arnie, and Butterworth save Harris and Proctor from drowning in the river after the latters' attempt (and failure) to participate in the chase, and Zed impresses his girlfriend Laura by saving Sweetchuck's life after they both fall out of a plane in mid-air.
+After stopping a robbery, a ship hijacking and a high-speed air balloon chase, the criminals are all recaptured.
+Meanwhile, House, Kyle, Arnie, and Butterworth save Harris and Proctor from drowning in the river after their attempt (and failure) to participate in the chase, and Zed impresses his girlfriend Laura by saving Sweetchuck's life after they both fall out of a plane in mid-air.
 Several of the police chiefs who witness Lassard's program in action congratulate and compliment him on the program and his officers, much to Harris' dismay.